-- Should there be more students than available clinical sites, the Program Director will choose the students who will train according to their GPA on CLT courses.
+- Should there be more students than available clinical sites, the Program Director will choose the students who will train according to their GPA on MLT courses.

-Clinical site availability: Currently, the CLT Program utilizes numerous clinical sites in the Oklahoma City Metropolitan area in addition to distant sites utilized on an “as needed” basis.
-See the CLT Advisement for the current list of clinical sites.
+Clinical site availability: Currently, the MLT Program utilizes numerous clinical sites in the Oklahoma City Metropolitan area in addition to distant sites utilized on an “as needed” basis.
+See the MLT Advisement for the current list of clinical sites.

 Health Documentation Requirements

-Prior to the first clinical rotation course (HSCL 2412 or HSCL) the student must have submitted to the Program Director the following:
+Prior to the first clinical rotation course (HSML 2412 or HSML) the student must have submitted to the Program Director the following: